chabok-io/chabok-client-rn/react-native-chabok/README.md

 ## Project Notes
 1) For developing in this project use **WebStorm** IDE.
 This is the best IDE and more compatible with React-Native platform.

 2) All js module codes are in `chabok-client-rn/lib` path.
 After applied changes in the native modules, Don't forget apply them on the js module if need.

+3) SDK initialization should be in native side for each platform.
+For example: iOS users should call `configureEnvironment` method from native SDK in `AppDelegate.m` class.

 ## Android contributing instructions: